vorg/geom-parse-obj/README.md

 **Returns**

-`geometry|geometry[]`: one or more simplicial complex geometry depending if groups are present in the file.
+`geometry[]`: array of one or more simplicial complex geometry depending if groups are present in the file.

 ## License